gingerchew/kovaa/README.md

 <x-output></x-output>
 ```

-## Differences between Petite-Vue and GRWCF
+## Differences between Petite-Vue and Kovaa

 - Directives are not implemented yet
 - Because it is built on web components, all elements are registered in the global scope.
 Duplicate names will lead to errors.